zulip/zulip/docs/production/install.md

   This becomes `EXTERNAL_HOST` ([docs][doc-settings]) in the Zulip settings.

+* `--self-signed-cert`: With this option, the Zulip installer generates a self-signed SSL certificate for the server.
+This isn't suitable for production use, but may be convenient for testing.

 * `--certbot`: With this option, the Zulip installer automatically obtains an SSL certificate for the server [using Certbot][doc-certbot].
   If you'd prefer to acquire an SSL certificate yourself in any other